 - Now type the shortcut Name and click Finish button.
 Your shortcut to Webcam Privacy Settings is ready.
 Just double-click on it whenever you want to open it.

 - To make shortcut more beautiful, set an icon.

 To do this simply right-click on it select Properties from the menu.
 On the Properties window click Web Document tab and then click Change Icon button and finally select icon and click OK.

 Adding Settings to Context Menu

-- In registry editor navigate to this path “HKEY_CLASSES_ROOT\Directory\Background\shell” and right-click on Shell folder then select New > Key option from menu to create a New key with your own name that will be displayed in context menu.
-In my case I am using Webcam Privacy.
+- In registry editor navigate to this path “HKEY_CLASSES_ROOT\Directory\Background\shell” and right-click on Shell folder then select New > Key option from menu to create a New key with your own name that will be displayed in the context menu.
+In my case, I am using Webcam Privacy.

 - Now add another inside (Webcam Privacy) that we created in last step.
 Right-click on Webcam Privacy or the key you created.
 Select New > Key and name it to “command”.

 - Now select command key from left-side and you will see a Default value on right panel, double-click on it to open its properties.
 Now add the URIs with this syntax.
 Before every URIs add this line “C:\Windows\explorer.exe” and click on.